abinit/abipy/docs/workflows.rst

 A closer inspection of the logs reveal that before submitting the first task, python has executed Abinit in ``autoparal`` mode to get the list of possible parallel configuration and the calculation is then submitted.
 At this point, AbiPy starts to look at the output files produced by the task to understand  what's happening.
-When the first task reaches completion, the second task is automatically changed to ``READY``, the ``irdden`` input variable is added to the input file of the second task and a symbolic link to the ``DEN`` file produced by the first task is created in the ``indata`` directory of the second task.
+When the first task completes, the second task is automatically changed to ``READY``, the ``irdden`` input variable is added to the input file of the second task and a symbolic link to the ``DEN`` file produced by the first task is created in the ``indata`` directory of the second task.
-Another autoparallel run is now executed and the second task is finally submitted.
+Another ``autoparal run`` is executed for the NSCF calculation and the second task is finally submitted.

 The command line interface is very flexible and sometimes it's the only tool available.
 However, there are cases in which we would like to have a global view of what's happening.